unigrid-project/janus-cypherium/doc/unit-tests.md

 After configuring, they can be run with 'make check'.

-To run the unigridd tests manually, launch src/test/test_unigrid .
+To run the unigridd tests manually, launch daemon/test/test_unigrid .

 To add more unigridd tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the test/ directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.

-To run the unigrid-qt tests manually, launch src/qt/test/unigrid-qt_test

-To add more unigrid-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.